 You may also consider asking that the concerns you have about your child’s academic progress be discussed at the school's next local screening meeting.
 At this meeting, you and the other members of the local screening committee will decide if further evaluation for your child is warranted.

-The following articles may give you some ideas of ways to make the most of these meetings and include information about your rights as a parent throughout the special education process:
+The following articles illustrate how to make the most of these meetings and include information about your rights as a parent throughout the special education process:

 - Advocacy in Action: You Can Advocate for Your Child!